 - Works with volunteers to identify families for hosted students if they need to move while on program

-- Builds community and school relationships
+- Builds community relationships

 - Handles AFS volunteer issues not related to student support, hosting, or study abroad